About Our Doctoral Program

 - Arika Ligmann-Zielinska.
 Associate Professor of Geography, Michigan State University

 - Caitlin Lippitt.
-Assistant Professor of Geography, University of New Mexico
+Senior Lecturer III, Geography and Environmental Studies, University of New Mexico

 - Christopher Lippitt.
-Associate Professor of Geography, University of New Mexico
+Professor of Geography and Environmental Studies, University of New Mexico

 - Anna Carla Lopez-Carr.
 Adjunct Professor of Geography, San Diego State University; Geospatial Consultant, Direct Relief International, Santa Barbara

 - Chris Lukinbeal.
-Associate Professor of Geography, University of Arizona
+Professor of Geography, Development and Environment, University of Arizona

 - David Lulka.
 Lecturer, Department of Geography, California State University, San Marcos and San Diego City College